 Most fingerprint recognition systems have their own native fingerprint template format.
 Some people however insist on exchange of fingerprint templates between fingerprint recognition systems even though it is almost always a bad idea.
 ISO 19794-2:2005 is one of several fingerprint template formats that can be used for this purpose.

 ISO 19794-2:2005 mainly encodes minutiae, including their position, angle, and type (ending, bifurcation, or other).
-It can optionally include vendor-specified extensions with additional information.
-It carries some fingerprint metadata, notably finger position (thumb, index, ...).
+It can optionally encode ridge counts on edges between minutiae, information about cores and deltas, and zonal image quality.
+It carries some fingerprint metadata, notably finger position (thumb, index, ...), resolution, and image size.
 It permits encoding several fingerprints in a single template.

 This format shares MAGIC and VERSION fields with ANSI 378-2004.
 The only way to differentiate the two formats is to look at the TOTALBYTES field.